ekrividus/autoMB/README.md

 * status | show - will show information on current settings
 * (c)ast <spelltype> - one of spell helix ga ra ja light jutsu holy
 * (t)ier <casttier> - will accept any value, no checking for learned spells or appropriate tiers implemented
+* range | rng <casttier> - the max cast range you want, if not set to a number will set it to default of 22'
 * mp <amount> - will keep this much mp in reserve, if the spell to cast would drop you below this point it won't cast
 * (d)elay - how long after a skillchain effect is detected to start casting, if you happen to be casting too fast for the MB to proc
 * (double)burst | dbl - will attempt to double burst, this will not check to ensure a SC effect is still up, it just casts 2 spells back to back